FN-6: ISIL in Iraq

 In the aftermath of the 2014 ISIL offensive in Iraq, on 3 October, an FN-6 allegedly supplied by Qatar was used by the militant group to shoot down an Iraqi Army Mil Mi-35 attack helicopter near Baiji.
 It also may have been used to destroy a Bell 407 scout helicopter in the same area on 8 October, killing both pilots.

 Myanmar Civil War

 On 16 January 2024, a Myanmar Air Force FTC-2000G light fighter was shot down by a Kachin Independence Army FN-6 missile in Shan State.
 Both pilots were killed.

+Russo-Ukrainian War

+According to a statement from the 143rd Joint Training Center Podillia the unit downed a Kalibr cruise missile in November 2025 with FN-6.
+Ukraine has also released images of the FN-16 being operated by the 160th Mechanized Brigade.